mattj-io/query_meetup/README.md

 search_keys - list of search keys to use to search for groups.
 These are currently concatenated with OR for the purposes of the query.

+debug - output more detailed debugging info

 locations - the locations to query.
+NOTE that if you are querying groups in Norway, you need to quote the country code ( 'NO' ) as NO is interpreted as False in YAML :)

 output